artefactual-labs/pygfried/README.md

 c-shared mechanism) in the same process.
 If you're just using pygfried on its own, you don't need to worry - everything should work as expected.

+## Credits

+pygfried is powered by the original [siegfried] project, which is distributed under the Apache License, Version 2.0.
+All core file format identification logic and signatures are provided by siegfried.
+We gratefully acknowledge the work of the siegfried project and its contributors.

 [siegfried]: https://www.itforarchivists.com/siegfried
 [unsupported]: https://github.com/golang/go/issues/65050